 Avoidant personality disorder (APD)

-APD features an avoidance of social situations due to excessive fear of rejection, lack of friendships, overly shy, lonely,
+APD features an avoidance of social situations due to excessive fear of rejection, lack of friendships, being overly shy, lonely,

 Dependent personality disorder (DPD)

 DPD is characterized by being needy, excessive dependence on others, fear of fending for oneself, submissive toward others, lack of self-confidence, must always be in a relationship, tolerating abusive behavior, doesn’t speaking up for self.

 OCPD differs from OCD, which is in the anxiety spectrum.
 OCPD is obsessed with achieving perfection, does not delegate responsibilities to others, puts work ahead of relationships and leisure, is rigid and stubborn, miserly with money, and seeks to control others.